joshshterenberg/Space_Invaders/README.md

 "# Space_Invaders"

-\nPlease ensure that you have PyGame installed before running.
+Please ensure that you have PyGame installed before running.
 >>>pip install pygame